andrew-candela/crypto-tracker/README.md

 *Update*: Looks like Livecoin is in some [serious trouble](https://www.zdnet.com/article/russian-crypto-exchange-livecoin-hacked-after-it-lost-control-of-its-servers/#ftag=RSSbaffb68).
 I probably won't be able to continue collecting metrics from their site.
 I also had nothing to do with this...

-The app stores those metrics in a database, and then compares the latest metrics with the averages over the last 24 hours.
+Anyway.. the app stores the metrics it collects in a database, and then compares the latest metrics with the averages over the last 24 hours.
 You can have the app notify you when a metric value exceeds 3x the 24 hr rolling average.

-You can also query the app for historical metrics.
+You can also query the app to display historical metrics.

+Here is the main functionality and each endpoint.
+The value of `${API_BASE}` will vary depending on the `Invoke URL` AWS assigns to your API.

 ### Email: /emails